-Britain’s Zionists Prepare the Ground
+World Zionists Prepare the Ground

 Benjamin Disraeli (1804-1881) British Prime Minister from 1874-1880 once said: “The Lord deals with the nations as the nations deal with the Jews”.

-On 31 October 1917, a British army contingent numbering 150,000 soldiers led by General Allenby attacked the Turkish garrison town of Beer Sheba (Beer Al-Sabe') near the Gaza Strip and raised most of its buildings to the ground.
+On 31 October 1917, a British army contingent numbering 150,000 soldiers led by General Allenby attacked the Turkish garrison town of Beer Sheba (Beer Al-Sabe') near the Gaza Strip and raized most of its buildings to the ground.
 This crucial victory laid the Palestine landscape beyond open to the invading British forces.

-This Declaration came about after extensive lobbying from the Zionist leadership whose spokesman and tireless lobbyist Weizmann never missed an opportunity to prepare the grounds to secure this Declaration.
+This Declaration came about after extensive lobbying from the Zionist Organisation whose spokesman and tireless lobbyist Weizmann never missed an opportunity to prepare the grounds to secure this Declaration.
 For instance, in one letter he wrote to a friend in December 1914, he said:

 “I saw Balfour on Saturday [mid December 1914] and the interview lasted one and a half hours.
 Balfour remembered everything we discussed 8 years ago [1906] and I gave him a brief summary of what has happened over these years…He listened for a long time and was very moved - I assure you, to tears - and he took me by the hand and said that I had illuminated for him the road followed by a great suffering nation [the Jewish nation], and expressed his opinion that the question of Palestine would remain insoluble…until there was a normal Jewish community in Palestine.
 He asked me whether I wanted anything practical at present.
 I said no, [but that] I would like to call on him again…when the roar of the guns had stopped [meaning, WW1].
 He saw me out into the street, holding my hand in silence, and bidding me farewell said warmly: